plurid/plurid/docs/ENGINE_AUDIT_AND_ROADMAP.md

 **Done when:** a deliberately introduced source type error fails local `pnpm check` and CI without relying on a package build side effect.

+**Delivered (2026-09):** root `pnpm check` runs every live package's `tsc --noEmit` and is part of `pnpm verify`; a type error in any package fails it without a build.

 ### Add browser and visual regression coverage

 The render harness is interactive but not a standing browser suite.
 Automate the critical behaviors: mount, orbit/pan/zoom, viewcube, link spawn, selection, group movement, editor input arbitration, viewpoint restore, persistence, collaboration apply/no-echo, minimap navigation, and configurable UI slots.

 **Done when:** the suite runs headlessly in CI across at least desktop and mobile-sized viewports, detects blank rendering and geometry regressions, and retains diagnostic screenshots/traces on failure.

+**Delivered (2026-09):** `fixtures/render-test/e2e` (Playwright, chromium / firefox / webkit, 166 scenarios on chromium as of 2026-09-17: input, camera, links, selection, history, page presentation, palette, a11y, visual baselines per platform, the route-driven `bus-*` fixtures with `visible` and `changed` expectations); screenshots and traces kept on failure; `docs/HARNESS.md` generated from the flags and fixtures.

 ### Raise weak package tests

 Several utilities and the generator still have sanity-only tests.
 Coverage output on barrel files is not evidence of behavior.
 Add tests around package contracts, failure paths, and generated artifacts according to risk.

 **Done when:** a broken generator, persistence adapter, route parser, or server lifecycle behavior produces a focused test failure.

+**Delivered (2026-09):** measured coverage floors that only move up (react 61/61/69/69, engine 78/85/86/87, data 95/95/85/85 as branches/functions/lines/statements), and every gate of the 2026-09-16 pass recorded with the mutation that made it fail (dechat's `docs/BUGS_2026-09-16.md`).

 ## P1: Establish and raise the large-space ceiling